 In the early 1900s, Ford Whitman Harris invented the economic order quantity (eoq), a paper-based manufacturing method for production scheduling.
 He published his findings in 1923.
 Over the next few decades, many companies adopted EOQ systems.
 By the 1960s, EOQ had become the industry standard for managing manufacturing operations.

 In 1963, tool manufacturer Black & Decker introduced Manufacturing Resource Planning (MRP).
 This effort was the first significant change since the introduction of EOQ.
 Instead of simply tracking inventory, MRP allowed managers to forecast demand and plan production schedules based on those forecasts.

 The 1980s saw the rise of enterprise resource planning, which brought together several disparate functions into one package.
 ERP was designed to help manufacturers manage their entire supply chain rather than just the manufacturing process.

 ERP software has become increasingly popular in recent years because of the advent of cloud technologies.
-By moving away from traditional desktop-based vendors, Oracle and SAP, organisations can gain greater access to back-office data.
+By moving away from traditional desktop-based vendors, Oracle and SAP, organizations can gain greater access to back-office data.
 ERP cloud seamlessly integrates with other services, including human resources, supply chain, procurement, and customer relationship management solutions.

 Why use ERP?